 5. The Professor With The Mathematics Of Survival

+Zombie theories are definitely gaining in popularity, with more and more people becoming interested in the zombie apocalypse.
 Professor of Mathematics at the University of Ottawa, Robert J. Smith, has run the numbers on the zombie apocalypse, literally.
-He definitely believes that a zombie pandemic would be an apocalyptic situation that is “likely to lead to the collapse of civilisation”.
+He definitely believes in zombie theories that a zombie pandemic would be an apocalyptic situation that is “likely to lead to the collapse of civilisation”.

 According to Professor Smith, a city of 500,000 people would have more zombies than people in just five days.
 He’s also run the numbers on how to survive the zombie hoards, and according to him, the aim is to kill as many of those things as we can, as fast as we can.